rcrowther/quickviews/README.rst

 All views render immediately through default templates and CSS.

 - Close to Django
-Though it is impossible to reconcile all Django APIs, Simple Views code has made progress.
+Though it is impossible to reconcile all Django APIs, QuickView code has made progress.

-How Simple Views work
+How QuickViews work
 ---------------------
 An approach to the API is emerging: